sarcasticc-git/ai-pdf-study-assistant/README.md

 > v1.0 focused on note-based inputs.
 > v2.0 extends the system to work directly with PDFs.
+> v2.1 adds MCQ and exam-style Q&A generation using a local LLM (Ollama).

 # AI PDF Study Assistant (v1.0)